connorphee/league_app/CONTRIBUTING.md

 ## Branches
 Please create a feature branch with your changes in the format: `[fix/feature/etc]/[description]` -- this helps to gauge what the branch is for later on.

+## Prior To Submitting PR
+Please run this command and be sure that your feature branch passes this prior to submitting the PR.
+No PR's will be merged or considered if this command does not pass.
+`npm run eslint`

 ### How to install